What to Say When a Kid Says I Hate You

 In the back of my mind, I always knew the day would come.
 I just pictured it differently.
 I thought when my daughter was older, maybe thirteen or so.
 Going through teenage hormonal drama, we might have a fight that ended in “I hate you” from her.

-Instead, my daughter was five.
+Instead, my child was five.
 And frankly, a pretty volatile kid.
 A kid who gets passionately angry when anything doesn’t go her way.
-To be honest, I’ve heard the distressing phrase, “I hate you” from her more than once.
+To be honest, I’ve heard the distressing phrase, “I hate you” from a child more than once.
 Here is how I’ve learned to respond.

 The good news is, your child loves you.
 Probably more than anything else in their little world.
 The bad news is, your child is very, very angry at you.